City gates of Alsace - Riquewihr © French Moments

 It has the particularity of having a high roof covered with glazed tiles that evoke… Burgundy!

-The facade on the country side appears under rather austere features.
-On the other hand, the facade on the city side is more welcoming with its half-timbering.
-This characteristic is similar to the famous city gate of Riquewihr, the Dolder.
+On the other hand, the facade on the city side is more welcoming, with half-timbering.

-Notice at the entrance of the gate in the country side the “Lack’mi” which welcomes visitors since the 16th century by showing them… its charming backside!
+Notice at the entrance of the gate in the countryside the “Lack’mi” which welcomes visitors since the 16th century by showing them… its charming backside!

 Bergheim © French Moments